klabrou/shape-of-music/README.md

 <br>

-*The features are defined and calculated for synchronized multimodal piano performance data (motion and MIDI).*
+The features are defined and calculated for synchronized multimodal piano performance data (motion and MIDI).

-*MIDI should be aligned with the digital score.*
+MIDI should be aligned with the digital score.

+--------------> *The code will soon be updated to include the motion features and link to the performance datasets*